 3. Nervous system

 Rose hip has a number of neuroprotective benefits due to its antioxidant and anti-inflammatory effects.
 For instance, it has been shown to provide anti-Alzheimer activity and provides protective effects in conditions that affect blood circulation in the nervous system.
-Studies on the neuroprotective properties of rose hip are limited, and more clinical trials are needed to better understand these effects.
+Studies on the neuroprotective properties of rose hip are limited, and more clinical trials are needed to better understand these beneficial effects.

 4. Heart and arteries